Formovie Showcases Advanced Display Technologies and Smart Projector Innovations at CES 2026

 News provided byFormovie (Chongqing) Innovative Technology Co., Ltd.

 LAS VEGAS, Jan.
-7, 2026 /PRNewswire/ -- At CES 2026 in Las Vegas, Formovie presented a series of cutting-edge display technologies and smart projectors, highlighting its ongoing innovation in large-screen home display and smart projection.
+7, 2026 /PRNewswire/ -- January 6, 2026, marked the opening of CES 2026 in Las Vegas, USA.
+As one of the world's most influential consumer electronics exhibitions, CES brings together leading technology brands and cutting-edge innovations from across the globe.
+Formovie, a company focused on large-screen home display and smart projection solutions, returned to CES with a portfolio of advanced display technologies and new product launches, highlighting its continued exploration and accumulated expertise in high-end display and smart projection technologies.

-Formovie focused on multiple areas including LCD projectors, laser projectors, and system experience, showcasing a range of technological innovations such as Liquid-Cooling and ALPD® Triple Color Laser Technology.
-Alongside these demonstrations, the company introduced several new smart projectors designed for diverse home entertainment scenarios.
+At CES 2026, Formovie focused on multiple areas including LCD projectors, laser projectors, and system experience, presenting a series of innovative achievements that include technologies such as Liquid-Cooling and ALPD® Triple Color Laser Technology.
+Alongside these technology demonstrations, Formovie also introduced several new smart projectors designed for a wide range of home entertainment scenarios, further expanding the application boundaries of large-screen home display experiences.

+Liquid-Cooling Technology Debuts in Product Form: Exploring the Future of High-Brightness LCD Projector

+At CES 2026, Formovie, together with its sub-brand Xming, showcased a projection solution based on Liquid-Cooling technology.
+This solution was presented in a concrete product form through Xming Chapter One Smart Projector, highlighting Formovie's ongoing technical exploration in the development of high-brightness LCD projectors.

+By presenting a Liquid-Cooling–based LCD projection solution on the CES stage, Formovie conveyed its continued technical validation and advancement in the field of high-performance LCD projectors, providing valuable reference for the future application of such technologies in home entertainment scenarios.

-New Google TV LCD Smart Projectors: Xming Page Two and Episode Two
+New-Generation Google TV LCD Smart Projectors Unveiled: Xming Page Two and Xming Episode Two

-Xming also unveiled two new Google TV LCD smart projectors, powered by the latest Google TV based on Android 14 and equipped with the MT9660 chipset.
-Both models support smart image adjustment, digital zoom, Global Dimming, MEMC, and input latency as low as 10ms, offering smooth performance across multiple home entertainment scenarios.
-With Dolby Audio, Bluetooth speaker mode, and noise levels below 30 dB, the projectors deliver immersive, flexible, and quiet viewing experiences.
+In addition to its technology demonstrations, Xming officially unveiled two all-new Google TV LCD smart projectors at CES 2026: Xming Page Two and Xming Episode Two.
+Both models are powered by the latest version of Google TV based on Android 14 and equipped with the MT9660 chipset, delivering a rich content ecosystem while ensuring smooth system performance and versatile multi-scenario usability.

+In terms of intelligent features, both projectors support automatic keystone correction, auto focus, EasyView and EasyFit, along with digital zoom functionality, enabling more flexible installation and ease of use across different spatial environments.
+The two models also support Global Dimming, MEMC, and input latency as low as 10ms, allowing them to adapt seamlessly to a wide range of use cases including daily home entertainment, sports viewing, and immersive gaming.

 About Formovie Technology